-The GV20/GV15 is factory configured with dual LVPS modules.
+The GV40/GV30 is factory configured with three LVPS modules.

-You can arrange pre-delivery factory installation or you can purchase and install a Redundant LVPS Upgrade Kit (Nautel Part # 219-5155), which includes an additional LVPS module (Nautel Part # UG92) and the instructions (Quick-Guide QG14001) to field-install the LVPS and configure the transmitter to recognize the additional LVPS module(s).
+You can arrange pre-delivery factory installation or you can purchase and install a Redundant LVPS Upgrade Kit (Nautel Part # 219-5155-), which includes an additional LVPS module (Nautel Part # UG132) and the instructions (Quick-Guide QG14001) to field-install the LVPS and configure the transmitter to recognize the additional LVPS module(s).
 When an additional LVPS is installed, it acts in parallel with the existing LVPSs to improve the reliability of the transmitter.
-You can install up to two additional redundant LVPS modules, for a total of four.
+You can install one additional redundant LVPS module, for a total of four.